 If you want to learn more about the fascinating connection between telomeres and aging, I recommend Dr. Epel’s TEDMED talk What Do Telomeres Tell You About Longevity?

-Multitasking May Be an Addiction
+7. Multitasking May Morph Into an Addiction

 Excessive multitasking meets the criteria for an addiction: you can’t easily quit, you suffer withdrawal symptoms when you try, and you’re aware of the negative consequences of multitasking but you do it anyway.